 The Jonsson School battlebot team visits with future engineers: The battlebot team won its first national title since 2011 and finished third internationally at the 2015 Robogames.

 Students from the Biomedical Engineering Society (BMES) present their research to visitors.
 The BMES helps students find opportunities in academic research, the biotech industry and medical school.

 Fujitsu reps showcase their latest tech in augmented reality in the lobby of the Edith O’Donnell Arts and Technology Building.

 The National Space Society of North Texas was on campus to showcase the many aspects of space exploration.
-The NSS is a community of people from all walks of life who promote further probing of the next frontier and support education in the space sciences.
+The NSS promotes further probing of the next frontier and support education in the space sciences.

 OnPoynt, a supplier of Drone Aerial Robotics Equipment and training for STEM Education, shows a young student a drone simulator.

-UT Dallas visitors tested out virtual reality programs currently being developed by Assistant Professor Dr. Ryan McMahan and his students in the Future Immersive Virtual Environments (FIVE) Lab.
+UT Dallas visitors tested out virtual reality programs currently being developed by Dr. Ryan McMahan and his students in the Future Immersive Virtual Environments (FIVE) Lab.

 Nicole Steiner, a sophomore mechanical engineering student, teaches young visitors about simple machines and tools.

 A group of students from UTDesign, the Jonsson School’s senior design program, present their research project that focused on using technology to solve a Rubik’s Cube.

 Families worked together on building toy helicopters at Home Depot’s “Kids Workshop.”